Modified treatment policy effect estimation with weighted energy distance: Introduction

 \section{Introduction}

 Understanding the causal effects of changes in doses or otherwise continuous values of a treatment is important in many scientific disciplines.
 A typical approach to quantifying the causal effect of varying a continuous treatment is to estimate the causal average dose response function (ADRF), which is the expected potential outcome as a function of all possible or likely treatment values.
-In our motivating example, the treatment is the mechanical power of a ventilator applied to patients in intensive care who have acute respiratory distress syndrome.
-In this setting, the ARDF is the expected in-hospital mortality as a function of the power of ventilation.
+In our motivating application, the treatment is the mechanical power of a ventilator applied to patients in intensive care who have acute respiratory distress syndrome.
+In this setting, the ADRF is the expected in-hospital mortality as a function of the power of ventilation.
 While the ADRF provides an intuitive way to evaluate the causal effect of a continuous treatment, its estimation requires one to assume that every individual could hypothetically receive all possible values of the treatment, which is often unlikely in practice as some values may be clinically unlikely or impossible for subsets of the population.
+For example, in mechanically-ventilated patients with acute respiratory distress, ventilation guidelines restrict the values of mechanical ventilation settings based on measures of the patient's condition, making it impossible in practice for some patients to receive some ranges of settings.
+Thus, use of the ADRF in this setting may not have clinical meaning.
 Moreover, confounding is exacerbated in causal ADRF estimation because the characteristics of subjects with a higher treatment value may differ substantively from those with a lower value.
+For example, ventilation guidelines suggest explicit actions be taken with regards to mechanical ventilation settings based on patient characteristics, inducing strong and complex confounding.
 Additionally, the performance of causal ADRF estimators is often poor (i.e. cannot attain root-$n$ consistency nonparametrically), even with flexible, doubly robust methods \citep{kennedy2017non}.